Case Study: Howard Street Portfolio

 The Property

-The client’s priority was not expansion.
+The owner’s priority was not expansion.
 It was control.
+Execute a partner buyout, remove

-Execute a partner buyout, remove personal guarantees, and stabilize ownership without injecting new capital.
+personal guarantees, and stabilize ownership without injecting new capital.

 The Challenge